 Gary first became involved in Buddhism in 1999.
 He began studying Buddhism in 2000 under the Venerable Thich Tri Hoang of the of the Lieu Quàn Lineage.
 In 2002, he devoted his time to Chuang Yen Monastery in Carmel, New York.
 In 2005, Gary began studying both Japanese and Chinese forms of Pure Land Buddhism and from 2005 to the present he has devoted his practice to Jodo Shu Buddhism under his teacher Rev. Kosen Ishikawa.
 Currently Gary teaches Buddhism at Chuang Yen Monastery and the New England Institute for Buddhist Studies, as well as being a member and serving on the Board of Trustees for the Buddhist Association of the United States (BAUS).

 Lori Rugle, Ph.D.
 (Dojin)

 Lori is a clinical psychologist whose work has focused on the treatment of addictive disorders and is an internationally recognized teacher in the field of gambling addiction.
 She is particularly interested in the integration of spirituality and mindfulness into clinical practice.
 She has been a dedicated student of Buddhism for the past 20 years with a practice that largely focused on vipassana and metta meditation.
 She has been an active member of the Buddhist Faith Fellowship since she moved from Ohio in 2008.
 She is also one of the founding members of the 12- Step Buddhist Group.
-She is currently lives out of the state but assists in the NEIBS correspondence courses.
+She is currently lives out of the state.